inwookie/chartsmith-mcp-docs/getting-started/first-chart.md

 ## ✅ Tested Working Examples

-These examples have been verified to work with ChartSmith MCP:
+These examples have been verified to work with ChartSmith MCP (no API key required):

 ### **Bar Chart: Sales by Region**
 ```